-Premiums earned in the first quarter of 2008 from catastrophe and individual risk contracts declined \$257 million (54%) versus the first quarter of 2007.
+Premiums earned in the second quarter and first six months of 2008 from catastrophe and individual risk contracts declined \$170 million (43%) and \$427 million (49%), respectively, compared with the prior year periods.
 The level of business written in a given period will vary significantly due to changes in market conditions and management's assessment of the adequacy of premium rates.
-Throughout 2007 and the first quarter of 2008, catastrophe and individual risk business written declined relative to the prior year as increased price competition resulted in fewer opportunities to write business at prices acceptable to BHRG.
-As a result, premiums written in the first quarter of 2008 declined about 50% versus 2007.
-To further illustrate this trend, premiums written in 2008 were about 70% lower than in the first quarter of 2006.
-Premiums earned over the remainder of 2008 are expected to continue to be lower than in 2007.
-Pre-tax underwriting gains in the first quarter of 2008 and 2007 reflected no significant catastrophe losses.
-Underwriting gains over the remainder of 2008 will likely be significantly lower compared to 2007 as a result of the anticipated declines in premium volume in 2008 and the absence of major catastrophe losses in 2007.
+Throughout 2007 and the first six months of 2008, catastrophe and individual risk business written declined as increased price competition resulted in fewer opportunities to write business at prices acceptable to BHRG.
+As a result, premiums written in the first six months of 2008 declined 29% versus 2007.
+Catastrophe and individual risk premiums earned over the remainder of 2008 are expected to continue to be lower than in 2007.
+Pre-tax underwriting gains in 2008 and 2007 reflected no significant catastrophe losses.
+Underwriting gains over the remainder of 2008 are expected to be significantly lower compared to 2007 as a result of the anticipated declines in premium volume in 2008 and the absence of major catastrophe losses in 2007.

-Premiums from retroactive reinsurance in the first quarter of 2007 include approximately \$7.1 billion from the Equitas reinsurance agreement which became effective on March 30, 2007 (See Note 14 to the accompanying Interim Consolidated Financial Statements).
+Premiums from retroactive reinsurance for the first six months of 2007 included approximately \$7.1 billion from the Equitas reinsurance agreement which became effective on March 30, 2007.
 Retroactive policies generally provide very large, but limited, indemnification of unpaid losses and loss adjustment expenses with respect to past loss events that are generally expected to be paid over long periods of time.
 The underwriting losses from retroactive policies primarily represent the periodic amortization of deferred charges established at the inception of the contracts.
-Most of the increase in underwriting losses in the first quarter of 2008 versus 2007 was due to deferred charge amortization related to the Equitas agreement.
-At March 31, 2008, unamortized deferred charges for all of BHRG's retroactive contracts were approximately \$3.6 billion and gross unpaid losses were approximately \$17.0 billion.
+At June 30, 2008, unamortized deferred charges for all of BHRG's retroactive contracts were approximately \$3.5 billion and gross unpaid losses were approximately \$16.6 billion.

-Premiums earned in the first quarter of 2008 from other multi-line business were \$767 million, an increase of \$50 million over the first quarter of 2007.
-Premiums earned in the first quarter of 2008 included \$139 million from a new quota-share contract with Swiss Reinsurance Company and its property/casualty affiliates ("Swiss Re"), which became effective January 1, 2008.
+Premiums earned in the second quarter and first six months of 2008 from other multi-line business exceeded amounts earned in the prior year periods by \$306 million (49%) and \$356 million (27%), respectively.
+Premiums earned in the second quarter and first six months of 2008 included \$534 million and \$673 million, respectively, from a quota-share contract with Swiss Reinsurance Company and its property/casualty affiliates ("Swiss Re") that became effective January 1, 2008.
 Under the agreement, BHRG assumes a 20% quota-share of the premiums and related losses and expenses on all property/casualty risks of Swiss Re incepting over the five year period ending December 31, 2012.
-Based on recent annual premium volume, BHRG's annual written premium under this agreement would be in the \$3 billion range; however, actual premiums assumed over the five year period could vary significantly depending on Swiss Re's response to market conditions and opportunities that arise over the contract term.
-Otherwise, multi-line premiums earned in the first quarter of 2008 declined 12% versus 2007 primarily due to lower volume from workers' compensation programs.
-Multi-line business produced a pre-tax underwriting loss of \$24 million in the first quarter of 2008 compared to a gain of \$157 million in 2007.
-Underwriting results in 2008 reflected a significant decline in underwriting gains from workers' compensation business and increased casualty losses versus 2007.
+Based on recent annual premium volume, BHRG's annual written premium under this agreement is expected to be in the \$3 billion range; however, actual premiums assumed over the five year period could vary significantly depending on Swiss Re's response to market conditions and opportunities that arise over the contract term.
+Otherwise, multi-line premiums earned in the first six months of 2008 declined 24% versus 2007 reflecting comparatively lower premium volume from workers' compensation programs and Lloyd's market participations.
+Multi-line business produced a pre-tax underwriting loss of \$9 million in the first six months of 2008 compared to a gain of \$295 million in 2007.
+Underwriting results in 2008 reflected significant declines in underwriting gains from property and workers' compensation business and increased casualty losses versus 2007.